 Consider who is giving the advice, and what their motivations are.
 You don’t necessarily need to be a financial expert to give financial advice – there are plenty of people who can tell you their experiences with a home loan provider or give you the name of a hot share to buy – but you do need to make sure the person giving the advice isn’t trying to make you act in a way which benefits them.

 For example, a time share property sounds good – we’d all like the chance to have a holiday house to escape to and it’s especially good if you don’t have to pay full price for the property.
 However, those people who are telling you a time share is a good investment, a benefit to your financial situation and a good tax deduction know little about you and your situation; these people are giving this advice for their own benefit, to sell their product.
+When it comes to finances, read more on Skill Success on finance strategies.

 Unfortunately considering who is giving the advice is just one way of spotting poor financial advice because unfortunately many financial institutions and financial products which encourage our financial decisions can be a bad idea too.
 So learn more now about how to spot the worst personal finance advice for you.